 They claim that the Talon has better weight distribution and balance than other sport UTVs because they’re using the compact parallel-twin engine design.
 That’s something that we’ll only get a sense of when we get some time behind the wheel and get the thing into some hair-raising situations.

-The 1000R has 3 radius arms and 1 trailing arm connecting each rear hub.
+The 1000R has three radius arms and one trailing arm connecting each rear hub.
 The idea is to provide a more stable hub.
-Even with all that travel, the rear wheel's toe is said to vary only 0.3 degrees from full drop to full compression.
-They finish the suspension on both machines with piggyback style, dual-rate Fox Podium 2.0 Shocks.
+Even with all that travel, the rear wheel’s toe varies only 0.3 degrees from full drop to full compression.
+They finish the suspension on both machines with piggyback-style, dual-rate Fox Podium 2.0 Shocks.
 It sounds like both machines should have a smooth ride for their respective widths.

 One small but surprising feature is the depth of its cargo bed.
-It's open to the rear but looks to be 18-24" deep on 3 sides.
-It'll be easy to close off with a net attached to the roll cage and crammed full of cargo.
-It even has a few tie-downs for lashing down your cargo.
+It’s open to the rear but looks to be 18-24 inches deep on three sides.
+It’ll be easy to close off with a net attached to the roll cage and crammed full of cargo—up to 299 pounds worth!
+It even has a few tie-downs to keep everything secure.